Brandon-Gottshall/Simple-Macro-Tracker/Readme.md

 | Total | H | 43hrs| 40hrs | 40hrs |

-## Code Snippet
+<h3 align='center'>Code Snippet</h3>

-This function is used to parse
+This function is used to parse the user inputs into the goal calculator and turn it into macro tracking goodness.

 ```
 const calculate = event => {